AML Guidance For Estate Agency and Letting Agency Businesses

 To find out more about best practices, tools and templates for effective risk assessment, download our client & matter risk assessment guide.

-Client Due Diligence is another important aspect of the AML regulations.
 It involves verifying the identity of clients and assessing the purpose and intended nature of the business relationship.
-HMRC regulations require that CDD be applied
+The money laundering regulations and HMRC guidance require that CDD be applied under a variety of circumstances and points of the business relationship (s.
+6.14).

 Client due diligence refers to the steps an estate or letting agent must take to confirm the identity of their clients, understand the nature of the transactions they are involved in, and establish that the source of funds being used is legitimate.